bhrutledge/somerville-city-council/README.md

 Geographic data for wards and city councilors with names and contact information.

 Open any `.geojson` file on GitHub to view the data as a map.
 For example:
 [Councilors and Wards](https://github.com/bhrutledge/somerville-city-council/blob/master/somerville_city_council.geojson)

+There's also a [Google Map](https://www.google.com/maps/d/edit?mid=1NdzlUAOXIOcEXqEbAkA9X0g-auts70Ue).
+However, it might not be in sync with the files in this repo; there's an [open issue](https://github.com/bhrutledge/somerville-city-council/issues/4) with more details.

+Feedback welcome on the [issue tracker](https://github.com/bhrutledge/somerville-city-council/issues).

 ## Build instructions